Kopano-dev/kapi/plugins/pubs/README.md

 `KOPANO_PUBS_SECRET_KEY` environment variable.
 A suitable key value can be created with with `openssl rand -hex 64`.

+`KOPANO_PUBS_ALLOW_CORS` is an environment variable which if set to `1` enables CORS (Cross Origin Resource Sharing) HTTP requests and headers so that the REST endpoints provided by this plugin can be used from a browser cross origin.

 ## HTTP API v1

 The base URL to this API is `/api/pubs/v1`.
 All example URLs are sub paths of